 Morganite is a good competitor amongst other gem stones.
 It is less pricey than a diamond (but just as special), it is durable, beautiful, and complimentary to all skin tones and outfits.

 Did you know that Martin Gear Jewellers can design and make your Morganite ring or jewellery.
-Come by our boutique on 5 Mary Street, Dublin City Centre, or contact us should you like to find out more.
+Come by our jewellery workshop on 5 Mary Street, Dublin City Centre, or contact us should you like to find out more.